New Residents

 We are excited for your arrival to campus--welcome to your new home!
 Living on campus is the best way for you to make connections with your classmates, make life-long friends, and easily access all of your Tech resources.

-Residence Life employs Resident Assistants (RA), Residential Peer Mentors (RPM), and Area Coordinators/Assistant Area Coordinators (AC/AAC) to help you with your transition to Tech and to support you throughout your time here.
+Residence Life employs Resident Assistants (RA), Residential Peer Mentors (RPM), and Assistant Area Coordinators (AAC) to help you with your transition to Tech and to support you throughout your time here.

 New Student Housing Selection: Important Information

-• Submitting a Housing Application: The housing application requires you to log-in with your WVU credentials ( login.wvu.edu).
+- Submitting a Housing Application: The 2025-2026 academic year housing application requires you to log-in with your WVU credentials ( login.wvu.edu).
 In addition, a $225 advance payment is required.
 This $225 payment is credited to your fall bill.

 Move-In and Orientation

-New Resident Move-In is scheduled for Aug.
-17 and Aug.
-18 .
+New Resident Move-In is scheduled for Sun.
+Aug.
+17 (8am-5pm) .
 Move-In is by appointment; you will receive an email to schedule a move-in appointment.

-Following move-in is Parent Orientation scheduled for Aug.
-18 and required New Student Orientation scheduled for Aug.
-19 - 20.
+Following move-in is required New Student Orientation scheduled for Mon.
+Aug.
+18 and Tues.
+Aug.
+19.

 Mail and Package Information